whyhankee/dbwrkr/README.md

 ## Changelog

 v0.0.2
-* events are not emitted on the dbwrkr eventEmitter
+* events are now emitted on the dbwrkr eventEmitter

 v0.0.1
 * Fix devDependency issue